maptv/decalendar/docs/decalendar.md

 Even though it provides formats for months and weeks, `Decalendar` envisions a world in which these units are replaced by `deks`.
 In terms of scale, `deks` are somewhere between a week and a month, precisely half a day less than a week and a half (1.5 weeks - 0.5 days) and approximately a third of month. `Deks` could provide the functionality of both weeks and months if we followed a `dekly` schedule instead of `weekly` and `monthly` schedules.
 The transition to a `dekly` schedule would be a massive undertaking, but could start with the creation of the digital infrastructure needed for the new system.
 Every desktop and mobile application that uses dates could be adapted to optionally use `deks` instead of weeks and months.

 A major difficulty with our current calendar system is that the date is disconnected from the day of the week.
-In contrast, the day of the `dek` is simply the last digit of the day number in the `.y` format.
+In contrast, the day of the `dek` (`dotd`) is simply the last digit of the day number in the `.y` format.
 For example, the first day of the year (`Day 0`) is always a `Zeroday`, the last day of common years (`Day 364`) is always a `Fourday`, and the last day of leap years (`Day 365`) is always a `Fiveday`.
 The day number allows us to distinguish workdays from rest days. `Decalendar` defines `Fourday`, `Eightday`, and `Nineday` as rest days, which means that days with numbers that end in 4, 8, or 9 are days off from work and school.
 In total, there are 109 rest days in a `Decalendar` year, not counting the two holidays, New Year's Day (`Day 0`) and Leap Day (`Day 365`).

 ### Gregorian calendar leap day considerations {#sec-leap}